-- 1. Click for the group you want to edit and click field. - Edit the group name and optionally set it to include the Java Trust Store group.
-For example, if you create your own intermediate CA certificate that is signed by a well-known CA in the Java Trust Store. - Expand the group and drag-and-drop certificates onto the Certificates box. - Click so for a certificate you want to remove. - Click to exit Edit mode without saving changes. - 2.
+- 1. Click $\equiv$ for the group you want to edit and click $\Im$ Edit. - Edit the group name and optionally set it to include the Java Trust Store group.
+For example, if you create your own intermediate CA certificate that is signed by a well-known CA in the Java Trust Store. - Expand the group and drag-and-drop certificates onto the Certificates box. - Click (2) for a certificate you want to remove. - Click X to exit Edit mode without saving changes. - 2.
 Click 🖺 to save your changes.